-c) Comparison Value Loan to Deposit Ratio (LDR) Pre and Post-Pandemic Covid-19
+c) Comparison galue Loan to Deposit Ratio (LDR) Pre and Post-Pandemic Covid-19

-Ratios Loan to Deposit Ratio (LDR) is a ratio that measures the ability of banks to meet short-term liabilities (liquidity) by dividing the total loans to total Third Party Fund (DPK).
-Liquidity needs to be managed in order to meet the needs of banks when customers take funds and distribute loans (credit) to debtors.
+Ratios Loan to Deposit Ratio (LDR) is a ratio that measures the ability of banks to meet short-term liabilities (liquidity) by divided the total loans to total Third Party Fund (DPK).
+Liquidity needs to be managed in order to meet the needs of banks when customers tal 19 unds and distribute loans (credit) to debtors.
 An increase in the value of LDR that is too high indicates that banks do not have sufficient liquidity to cover their obligations to customers (DPK).
-Conversely, the lower LDR indicates that banks have sufficient liquidity but with lower income , because the income of the banking sector is obtained through lending [3].
-The analysis shows that the LDR variable at BRI has a significant parameter at the significance level of 5%.
-This indicates that there are significant differences between banking performance before and after the Covid-19 pandemic, where the LDR value has decreased after the Covid-19 pandemic.
+Conversely, the lower LDR indicates that banks have sufficient liquidity but with lower income, because the income of the banking sector is obtained through lending [3].
+The analysis shows that the LDR variable at BRI has a significant differences between banking performance before and after the Covid-19 pandemic, where the LDR value has decreased after the Covid-19 pandemic.